zentrocdot/sd-webui-aspect_ratios-dd/README.md

 ## Preface

-<p align="justify">After writing my first Extension the realisation of this Extension was a little bit more complicated.
+<p align="justify">After writing my first <i>Extension</i> the realisation of this <i>Extension</i> was a little bit more complicated.
+But I had a steep learning curve in <i>gradio</i> programming.
 But it works as expected at the end of the day.</p>

 ## Motivation

 <p align="justify">This statement is correct in relation to the painters of the Middle Ages, pictures by photographers and in AI image creation as well.</p>

 <p align="justify">This statement is correct in relation to the painters of the Middle Ages, pictures by photographers and in AI image creation as well.
-The extensions I found did not fulfil their purpose.
-So this is an attempt to provide quick access to suitable Aspect ratios.</p>
+The <i>Extensions</i> I found did not fulfil their purpose.
+So this is an attempt to provide quick access to suitable <i>Aspect Ratios</i>.</p>

+## Explanation

+<p align="justify">The tool should be as simple as possible and at the same time provide all the necessary information.
+Via a dropdown menu one can select a predefined <i>Aspect Ratio</i>.
+Using the button Apply, The Width and Height are calculated and taken over in the main UI.
+A Reset button is resetting the <i>Aspect Ratio</i> back to 1:1 and Width and Height back to 512.
+The orientation can be switched by the button Change Orientation.
+An additional information is available if the calculation of the new resolution is exact or if one value is a rounded number.
+The resolution can be checked in the terminal window.</p>

 ## Implemented Aspect Ratios

-<p align="justify">The aspect ratios are basically sorted into two blocks.
-First come the aspect ratios with integer numbers and then the apset ratio with floating point numbers.</p>
+<p align="justify">The given <i>Aspect Ratios</i> are basically sorted into two blocks.
+First come the <i>Aspect Ratios</i> with integer numbers and then the <i>Aspect Ratios</i> with floating point numbers.</p>

 * 1:1
 * 1.5:1